 Isaiah 51:7a Listen to me, you who know righteousness, the people in whose heart is my law;

-Then in verses 14-24 of Romans Chapter 2 Paul states that the ‘new converts from among the nations/gentiles’, who were not raised in the Law of Moses, now “do what the Law requires“.
-Even though the Law was given to the Israel, these new believers show that the Law is written on their hearts (the circumcised heart, see Romans Chapter 2, Part 1: Circumcision of the Heart).
+Then, in verses 14-24 of Romans Chapter 2 Paul stated that the ‘new converts from among the nations/gentiles’, who were not raised in the Law of Moses, now “do what the Law requires“.
+Even though the Law was given to Israel, these new converts show that the Law is written on their hearts, i.e. the circumcised heart (see Romans Chapter 2, Part 1: Circumcision of the Heart).

-Paul is telling us that these new believers that have the Law written on their hearts, prove it by doing what the Law requires ~
+Paul is telling us, that these new converts who have the Law written on their hearts, ‘show/prove‘ it by doing what the Law requires ~

 What does the text say?

-How do these believers show the work of the law is written on their hearts?
+How did these converts show that the law is written on their hearts?
 They “do what the law requires”, and the apostle Paul did not rebuke them for observing and keeping ‘the requirements of the Law!

-He then proceeds to discuss that the Law of God is how we can ‘approve that which is excellent’ and more important, that the Law shows us what the ‘will of God’ is.
+He then proceeds to discuss that the Law of God is how we can ‘approve that which is excellent’, and more important, that the Law shows us what the ‘will of God’ is.
 Both verses are Present Tense in the Greek.